 Your statement balance shows the amount of money charged during a particular billing cycle.
 Your current balance reflects the amount of money you owe on your credit card overall, which includes statement balances from previous billing cycles that you haven’t paid off yet.

 Let’s look at an example.
-Say you have a credit card with a total credit limit of $2,000.
+Say you have a card with a total credit limit of $2,000.
 Then, let’s say your total balance was $0 in January, and you charged $300 in February and $500 in March.
-When you receive your credit card statement for the month of March, you will see that your statement balance is $500, and your current balance is $800 (since it includes the previous statement balance from February).
-You spent $500 for the particular billing cycle of March but $800 overall.
+When you receive your card statement for the month of March, you will see that your statement balance is $500, and your current balance is $800 (since it includes the previous statement balance from February).
+You spent $500 for the particular billing period of March but $800 overall.

 Current Balance vs. Available Balance

 There is also a difference between the current balance and the available balance on your credit card.
-As discussed, your current balance is your cumulative balance that reflects the amount of money you to owe your credit card issuer overall.
-Your available balance, however, reflects the amount of money you have available to spend on your credit card.
+As discussed, your current balance is your cumulative balance that reflects the amount of money you owe your credit card issuer overall.
+Your available balance, however, reflects the amount of money you have available to spend on your card.

-Looking at the previous example above, if you had a credit card with a limit of $2,000 and a current balance of $800, that would leave you with an available balance of $1,200.
+Looking at the previous example above, if you had a card with a limit of $2,000 and a current balance of $800, that would leave you with an available balance of $1,200.
 After deducting the $800 balance from the $2,000 credit limit, you would be left with $1,200 available until the next billing cycle.

 How To Find Your Statement Balance and Current Balance

 Each month, credit card account holders receive a billing statement from their credit card issuer.
-This credit card statement will contain information such as:
+This card statement will contain information such as:

-- All current balances.
+• All current balances.

-- The previous balance from the last billing cycle.
+• The previous balance from the last billing cycle.

-- Your entire statement balance.
+• Your entire statement balance

 Each balance will be clearly labeled, so you can easily identify how much money you owe overall vs. how much money you owe for that one billing cycle.
-If you receive your credit card statement and are unclear about which balance is which, you can always contact your issuer and have an agent identify everything with you over the phone or in person.
+If you receive your credit card monthly statement and are unclear about which balance is which, you can always contact your issuer and have an agent identify everything with you over the phone or in person.

 Why Is My Statement Balance Higher Than My Current Balance?

 Since your statement balance and your current balance are two separate balances, you may often find that they are different amounts.
-Typically, your statement balance will be higher than your current balance.
+Typically, your credit card statement balance will be higher than your current balance.
 This is because your current balance includes any unpaid balances from past billing cycles, as well as interest charges.
 The higher your current balance, the faster you will accrue interest.

 How Does a Credit Card Bill Work?